 Studies in premenopausal women are challenging because estrogen levels vary over the menstrual cycle.
 For example, in the early phase (follicular) of the menstrual cycle, estrogen levels are much lower than in the late phase (luteal).

-All of these steps may help lower the risk of breast cancer as well as other chronic diseases.
+All of these steps may help lower the risk of breast cancer and other chronic diseases.